freshman-git/site-monitor/README.md

 Copyright
 ---------
 The source code is absolutely free to copy, change and use.
+No worries, only enjoy! :)